benjamminj/learningfuze-testing-workshop/README.md

 }
 ```

-And then we run it with `yarn e2e`.
+And then we run it with `yarn e2e` (you'll need to start a server in the other tab, I recommend doing so with `yarn build && yarn start` so that you're not hot-reloading your app a bunch while writing your tests).
 You should see a prompt from Cypress asking us which test we want to run.
 Click on `e2e_spec.js` and it should open our test in Chrome!

 ## Writing our end-to-end test